Finaps/technology-radar/.requirements/software-requirement-document.md

 Product constraints:
 - The tool should not be taken as an in-depth guide of the technologies presented, but as a reference point to make decisions.
-- The tool should not be taken as a market analysisß
+- The tool should not be taken as a market analysis
-- The back office functionality of the tool must only be accesible by members of the Software Engineering Panel of Tech
+- The back office functionality of the tool must only be accesible by members of the Finaps Panel of Tech

 ## 3. External Interface Requirements